probonopd/go-appimage/README.md

 ## Ideas

-* Build in p2p distribution using IPFS (which is written in Go)?
+* Build in p2p distribution using IPFS (which is written in Go)? https://github.com/hsanjuan/ipfs-lite/
-* Build in zsync (Go should be a good choice for it)?
+* Build in zsync (Go should be a good choice for it)? https://github.com/agriardyan/go-zsyncmake/ + TBD

 ## TODO